Elmavis/Elmavis.github.io/index.md

 ## My interests
 What concerns my hobbies, first of all it is reading.
 I prefer to read a lot about everything: about self-developing, about future and past, about politics and usual life and so on.
 For me books is a bottomless source of knowledge.
 Also I have some experience in programming in neural networks.
 Our team even participated in the hackathon "What the HACK?!" and it was really intresting thing.
-At last, I'm a member of the debates club of my university, and I can say that it new sphere of my life is enough fascinating and useful.
+At last, I'm a member of the debates club of my university, and I can say that this new sphere of my life is enough fascinating and useful.

 ## My works